sunchaserinfo/wp-libravatar-replace/readme.txt

 * Initial fork of the Libravatar plugin

 == Upgrade Notice ==

+= 3.1.0 =
+You may want to enable the Retina support in the settings

 = 2.0.0 =
 * Thank you for using the Libravatar Replace plugin!